UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-data-structures-part2.md

 ## Removing rows

-We now know how to add rows and columns to our data frame in R - but in our first attempt to add a 'tortoiseshell' cat to the data frame we've accidentally added a garbage row:
+We now know how to add rows and columns to our data frame in R. How do we delete them?

 ~~~
-cats
+fourcats
 ~~~
 {: .r}

 ~~~
-# A tibble: 3 x 4
+# A tibble: 4 x 4
            coat weight likes_string   age
          <fctr>  <dbl>        <lgl> <dbl>
 1        calico    2.1         TRUE     2
 2         black    5.0        FALSE     3
 3         tabby    3.2         TRUE     5
+4 tortoiseshell    3.3         TRUE    NA
 ~~~
 {: .output}

-We can ask for a data frame minus this offending row:
+Let's delete the cat we just added:

 ~~~
-cats[-4,]
+fourcats[-4,]
 ~~~
 {: .r}